 Today, LeadSafe Boston and MassHousing's Get the Lead Out program stand as models for others around the country.

 In 1999 MAHA members campaigned for an inclusionary development policy in Boston that would ensure that all new housing would include some units for low- and moderate-income people.
 In February, 2000 MAHA members stood with Mayor Thomas M. Menino as he announced the city of Boston's first formal policy on inclusionary development.
 The policy now calls for developers of market rate housing to set aside 13% of the units as affordable.
 Alternatively, developers may choose to build affordable units off site, or contribute to a fund that others can use to build the affordable units.
 Contribution requirements are higher for those developers who do not choose to include the affordable units within their market rate developments.
 We have continued to work with the City to update the policy as market prices have increased throughout Downtown and the neighborhoods.

 MAHA's campaign in 2001 resulted in the first increase in Boston's linkage fee in fifteen years.
 The fee went from $5 per square foot to $7.18 per square foot for housing.
-MAHA and our community development allies have continued to advocate for increases in the fee, as the statute includes a provision for the amount to be revised at regular intervals.
-It is now up to $8.34 psf.
+MAHA and our community development allies won another increase in the fee in 2021 when the state legislature passed a home rule petition giving Boston control over its own fee.
+It is now up to $15.39 psf.
 Linkage is the fee paid by developers of hotel and office space to the city's Neighborhood Housing Trust.
 The City has collected and spent over $134 million in linkage fees since its inception.

 Bank Services In Every Neighborhood